-No. Unless the landlord removes the item for needed repairs or replacement, your landlord cannot remove:
+No. Unless the landlord removes the item for needed repairs or replacement, your landlord cannot remove the following:

 Yes.
-Your landlord must locally mail you a notice at least five days before changing your locks, or your landlord must hand-deliver a notice or post a notice on the inside of your front door at least three days before changing your locks.
+Your landlord must mail you a notice at least five days before changing your locks.
+Or, your landlord must hand-deliver a notice or post a notice on the inside of your front door at least three days before changing your locks.

 That notice must state: